 Here you will find frequently asked questions when applying for exchange studies and what the answer is.
 If your question is not answered here, please contact us through the button to the right.

 What happens when I have selected my universities in MOA?

 After the application deadline, International office will start to look into all applications.
 International Office will aslo transfer your credits/courses from Ladok and add study abroad points.

 Where can I find information about courses at the different universities?

 The latest updated information about the partner university's courses can be found on their websites.
 See the search tips under "Courses and Accreditation".

 What happens if I do not get any of the universities I have chosen?

-The team at the International office will contact you to schedule a meeting to discuss the best outcome.
+The team at the International office will contact you for further information.

 How does the selection process work?

 The selection is based on credits completed in Ladok, grade point average and study abroad points.